777arc/textbook/content/frequency_domain.rst

 Scaling in time is essentially shrinking or expanding the signal in the x-axis.
 What this property tells us is that when we do that, the frequency domain also scales, but inversely.
 So, for example, when we transmit bits faster, we have to use more frequencies.
 This is why higher data rate signals take up more bandwidth/spectrum.
 If time-frequency scaling was proportional instead of inversely proportional then the cellular carriers would be able to transmit all the bits per second they wanted without paying billions for spectrum!
 Unfortunately that's not the case.

+Those already familiar with this property may notice a scaling factor missing; it is left out for the sake of simplicity, for practical purposes it just doesn't make a difference.

 4. Convolution Property:

 .. math::